 Think about the before and after in the few projects you’ve done.
 What problems did you solve?
 What was your approach?
 What was the scope of the work?
 How did the client feel before working with you?
 What results have they had since?

 Share the story of working with you through case studies.
-When you only have a few clients to date, case studies are a great way to leverage the results of a single project.
+When you only have a few clients, case studies are a great way to leverage the results of a single project.
 Break up the case study and sprinkle the visuals + results throughout your social media accounts.

 Not sure where to get started in creating case studies?
 Check out this post on the topic.